microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 PowerShell.
 Record the TenantID of Azure Active Directory and the ApplicationID of the ServicePrincipal for the next step.

-[Execute the following lines of code one line at a time]{.underline}
+Execute the following lines of code one line at a time

 1.  \$spDisplayName = \'PowerShell-\<YOURALIAS\>\'